nire0510/webspy/README.md

 ### Operator
 WebSpy Operator is an optional component, which basically runs the agents for you on specific date and time or even on a recurring basis.
+Notice you can add multiple operators in the same file, just clone the operator variable and extend it, too.
+This becomes handy when you want to to run your agents on different schedules.

 #### Agent Sample File